Why Trust OMD?

 Can I become licensed as a psychologist or counselor in New York with an online master’s degree?

-Are online psychology master’s degrees respected by New York employers and schools?
+Are online psychology master’s degrees respected by New York employers?

-How long does it take to complete an online master’s in psychology in NY?
+How long does it take to complete an online master’s in psychology in New York?

-Typically, about 2 years of full-time study.
-Most programs are around 36–60 credits.
-A 36-credit general psychology M.A. (like CUNY SPS) can be done in two academic years (four semesters) if you take ~3 courses per semester.
+Typically about 2 years of full-time study.
+A 36-credit program, like CUNY’s or Mercy’s, can be completed in two academic years by taking approximately 3 courses per semester.

 Do I ever need to attend campus or in-person sessions in an online program?